guyisra/jquery-mousewheel_rails/README.md

-# Jquery::MousewheelRails
+# JqueryMousewheelRails

-TODO: Write a gem description
+Rails asset-pipeline compatible gem wrapper for jQuery-Mousewheel.js
 ## Installation

 Add this line to your application's Gemfile: